The Time to Advocate for Refugees Is Now

 Learn more about the issues facing refugees and children displaced by conflict — and what you can do to become an advocate for asylum advocacy.

-Advocate for children in danger in Ukraine
+Advocate for the Future of Children in Ukraine

 Today, a record number of children – 1 in 6 – are living in war zones around the world.
 Children in Ukraine, Syria, Afghanistan and around the world are facing unimaginable mental and physical trauma than ever before.
 And due to the pandemic, global levels of poverty are on the rise while mental health is declining – especially amongst kids.